coleifer/peewee/docs/peewee/querying.rst

 When you create a foreign key, such as ``Tweet.user``, you can use the *backref* to create a back-reference (``User.tweets``).
-Back-references are exposed as :py:class:`Select` instances:
+Back-references are exposed as :class:`Select` instances:

 .. code-block:: pycon